Voluntary Euthanasia

 4. the bad effect must not be so serious as to outweigh the good effect.

-Hence, it is permissible, according to the doctrine of double effect, to, for example, alleviate pain (a good effect) by administering a drug such as morphine, knowing that doing so will shorten life, but impermissible to administer the same drug with the direct intention of terminating a patient’s life (a bad effect).
+Hence, it is permissible, according to the doctrine of double effect, to, for example, alleviate pain (a good effect) by administering a drug, knowing that doing so will shorten life, but impermissible to administer the same drug with the direct intention of terminating a patient’s life (a bad effect).
 This latter claim is said to apply regardless of whether the drug is given at the person’s request.

 This is not the appropriate forum for a full consideration of the doctrine, for which see the entry on the doctrine of double effect.
 However, there is one very important criticism to be made of the application of the doctrine that has direct relevance to the issue of voluntary euthanasia.